Venice to Florence

 Day 8: Departure

 After a buffet breakfast in the hotel, you're ready to become a tourist again.
-Visit Michelangelo's David at the Accademia, Botticelli's Birth of Venus and the other masterpieces of the Uffizi Gallery, and more.Optional activity: Guided visit of Florence
+Visit Michelangelo's David at the Accademia, Botticelli's Birth of Venus and the other masterpieces of the Uffizi Gallery, and more.Optional activity: Guided visit in Florence

 *A cooking class is available in more than one location along the way and includes tasting the meal as well.
 The class is run by Le Cesarine, a company that organizes culinary experiences at local people’s houses.
 Your class will last about 3 hours, during which you will help the Cesarina prepare 3 courses.
 In the 4th and final hour, you will enjoy a meal (lunch or dinner) made of the courses you prepared during the class.
 Water and one bottle of house wine every 3 people are included.

-Day 1: Chiogga and the Venetian lagoon
+Day 1: Chiogga and the Venetian Lagoon

 Welcome to Chioggia and the Venetian Lagoon!
 After checking into your hotel, take a walk and explore charming Chioggia, admiring the canals, bridges, and the lively pedestrian main street.
 You may even take a test ride along one of the islands in the lagoon, crossing over on the local ferry boat.Sample accommodation: Hotel Domus Clugiae

-Day 2: Cycle through the Po River Delta, 25 mi.
-(40 km) | Elevation gain: +162 m
+Day 2: Cycle through the Po River Delta, 36 mi.
+(58 km) | Elevation gain: +235 m

 You may choose to start your day with more exploration of the canals and alleys of colorful Chioggia, which you'll leave behind today as you cycle south through the Po Delta Valley (a national park and reserve).
 You will pedal along narrow levees and wetlands, in one of Europe's most important and largest bird sanctuaries (look out for herons, coots, terns, mallards, and if you are lucky even the resident flocks of pink flamingo).
-Arrive in the small rural town of Taglio di Po, nestled on the Po River valley, your first taste of small-town life in Italy and a great place to meet locals at the town piazza.Sample accommodation: Agriturismo Forzello or similar
+Arrive in the small rural town of Taglio di Po, nestled in the Po River valley, your first taste of small-town life in Italy and a great place to meet locals at the town piazza.
+For those wanting extra mileage, you may continue cycling in the Po DeltaSample accommodation: Agriturismo Forzello or similar

 Day 3: Cycle to Comacchio, 46 mi.
-(74 km) | Elevation gain: +230 m
+(74 km) | Elevation gain: +199 m

 Pedal through an old hunting forest that belonged to the powerful Este family.
 You'll also have the chance to visit the impressive Pomposa Abbey on the way.
-Our destination is a small lagoon town that was more important than Venice in the 700 and 800s, and still shows its old splendor.
+Our destination is a small lagoon town that was more important than Venice in the 700s and 800s, and still shows its old splendor.
 Comacchio also houses a fabulous museum showcasing a dug-up Roman boat and its cargo, shown in a magnificent display.
 Built on 13 islands, this town is now landlocked but surrounded by the Po River and freshwater wetlands.
 Stroll the town or float around the canals with a local fisherman on a small gondola, before dinner.Sample accommodation: Al Ponticello B&B

 Day 4: Comacchio to Ravenna, 33 mi.
 (53 km) | Elevation gain: +110 m